A Legendrian knot atlas for knots of arc index 10: Methodology

 The set of all grid diagrams can be thought of as an infinite graph $\Gamma$.
 Vertices correspond to grid diagrams; if two vertices are related by a grid move that corresponds to Legendrian isotopy, they are connected by an edge.
 The connected components of $\Gamma$ are precisely the isotopy classes of Legendrian links.\footnote{Note that if two vertices are in the same connected component, then they have the same topological type.} Denote by $\Gamma_n$ the finite subgraph corresponding to grid diagrams of size at most $n$.
 Determining the connected components of $\Gamma_n$ is the same as determining which pairs of vertices are connected by a path, and approximates the problem of finding the connected components of the infinite graph $\Gamma$.

 We generate a set of grid diagrams of size $10$ that is guaranteed to contain a vertex in each connected component of $\Gamma_{10}$.
 While in \cite{CN13atlas} grid diagrams were represented by matrices of zeros and ones, we find it more efficient to represent grids by pairs of permutations, corresponding to the placement of the $X$'s and $O$'s.
-We discard grid diagrams representing multicomponent links, and subdivide the remaining grids into ``buckets'' by topological type, $\tb$, and $r$.
+We discard grid diagrams representing multicomponent links, and subdivide the remaining grids into ``buckets'' by topological type, $\tb$, and $r$; to identify the topological type of a knot, we used a combination of SnapPy and Sage methods\cite{snapPy, sagemath}, and consulted Chuck Livingston for help to fill the few remaining gaps \cite{chuck}.
 For knots that are not invertible (i.e. knots where reversing orientation changes the knot), we did not further subdivide by orientation, as identifying the knot with orientation can be a bit tricky.
 However, we were able to generate partial data, and used it to aid reduction.
-For each bucket, we run a search to check if a grid is destabilizable, and if so, we discard it.
-We then run a bidirectional search to determine which pairs of knots are connected in $\Gamma_n$, and discard duplicates (we started with $n=10$, and, as the set decreased in size, we check up to $n=12$).
+For each bucket, we run a search to check if a grid can be destabilized, and if so, we discard it.
+We then run a bidirectional search to determine which pairs of grids are connected in $\Gamma_n$, and discard duplicates; we started with $n=10$ (that is, we first searched for pairs of grids that are connected via a sequence of grid moves that does not involve grid stabilizations), and, as the set decreased in size, we check up to $n=12$ (that is, we searched for pairs of grids in $\Gamma_{10}$ that are connected in $\Gamma_{12}\supset\Gamma_{10}$).
 The goal is to reduce to a set of grids that conjecturally represents pairwise nonisotopic Legendrian knots.

 To manage time and space challenges, we sometimes relied on random sampling, imposed time limits on the code, and varied the depth of the bidirectional search and the maximum allowed size of the neighborhoods it generates.
+We also added edges to $\Gamma_{10}$ corresponding to additional moves that preserve Legendrian isotopy type and grid size, such as the $S_2$ move from \cite{NT08}.

-\begin{remark} We have also generated a set of (conjecturally nondestabilizable) grid diagrams of size $11$ for knots of arc index $10$.
+\begin{remark} We have also generated a set of (conjecturally Legendrianly nondestabilizable) grid diagrams of size $11$ for knots of (smooth) arc index $10$.
 We are running bidirectional searches to eliminate duplicates and reduce the size of this set, and will update the atlas one the data size is sufficiently small. \end{remark}